FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ## Setup

-We need to install some libraries before we start with our implementation of DCGAN.
-Since this is tutorial is aligned with the [DCGAN implementation in Model-Zoo](https://github.com/FluxML/model-zoo/tree/master/vision/dcgan_mnist), it is recommended to intialize your working environment using the [Project.toml](https://github.com/FluxML/model-zoo/blob/master/vision/dcgan_mnist/Project.toml) instead of installing dependencies manually.
+We need to install some Julia Packages before we start with our implementation of DCGAN.
+Since this tutorial is aligned with the [DCGAN implementation in Model-Zoo](https://github.com/FluxML/model-zoo/tree/master/vision/dcgan_mnist), it is recommended to initialize your working environment using the [Project.toml](https://github.com/FluxML/model-zoo/blob/master/vision/dcgan_mnist/Project.toml) instead of installing dependencies manually.

 Using the Julia REPL:
 ```julia